Image

 Preparing and completing your mentor application

 We also recommend drafting your responses to the long form questions and copying them into the online application.
-You do not need to complete your application in one sitting as long as you click on the application link below using the same internet browser (e.g., chrome, bing, safari etc).
+You do not need to complete your application in one sitting as long as you return to your application by clicking on the application link below using the same internet browser (e.g., chrome, bing, safari etc).

-Referees are recommended to review the assessment capability framework before completing the online referee endorsement form.
-They will also need to know the mentor applicant's MOE number so their endorsement can be matched with the mentor application.
+Referees should read the referee guidance linked below and included in the popular resources section of the webpage before completing the online endorsement form.
+You will also need to know the mentor applicant's MOE number so your endorsement can be matched with the mentor application.

 Contact us

-For additional information about becoming a mentor or the aspiring and beginning principal programmes, please contact us.
+For additional information about becoming a mentor or acting as a mentor referee, please contact us.
 We're here to help.

 principal.pathway@education.govt.nz